 For more resources and guidelines from the Centers for Disease Control and Prevention call 1.800.CDC-INFO (232-4636).

 Or Visit the CDC's Website

 Content provided by the Centers for Disease Control and Prevention’s “Learn the Signs.
-Act Early.” program.
-The milestone checklist is not a substitute for a standardized, validated developmental screening tool.
+Act Early.” material and are not a substitute for a standardized, validated developmental screening tool.